Azure/azure-quickstart-templates/monetaryunit-on-ubuntu/README.md

 The simplest way to get up-and-running with MonetaryUnit on Azure!

 Once deployed, the script will start the MonetaryUnit full node daemon and begin importing the latest bootstrap blocks.
-This will take an hour to several hours, depending on your Azure instance's connectivity, performance, and bandwidth.
+This will take about an hour, depending on your Azure instance's connectivity, performance, and bandwidth.

 ## Monitoring and Interacting with the Node

 The MonetaryUnit node runs as an Upstart service.
 It can be controlled using the service command, ie: sudo service monetaryunit restart
 The datadir and wallet are located at /var/lib/monetaryunitd and the node can be accessed via monetaryunit-cli command:

-`sudo -u muedaemon monetaryunit-cli -conf=/etc/monetaryunit/monetaryunit.conf getinfo`
+`sudo -u muedaemon monetaryunit-cli -conf=/etc/monetaryunit/monetaryunit.conf -datadir=/var/lib/monetaryunitd getinfo`

+In order to run monetaryunit-cli without sudo or the extra arguments, you need to do the following:

+`mkdir ~/.monetaryunit`
+`sudo cp /etc/monetaryunit/monetaryunit.conf ~/.monetaryunit` `sudo chown $USER ~/.monetaryunit/monetaryunit.conf`

 ## System Configuration